-We show the pandemic substantially and unequally affected writing habits of trainees and argue for a shift to a new stable state with how academia values success and productivity.
-The negative impacts of the pandemic were disproportionately experienced by HEGs — 85% of BIPOC and 74% of female-identifying trainees reported that their writing habits were impacted.
+We show the pandemic disturbance substantially and unequally affected writing habits of trainees and argue for a shift to a new stable state with how academia values success and productivity.
+The impacts of the pandemic were disproportionately experienced by HEGs — 85% of BIPOC and 74% of female trainees reported that their writing habits were impacted.
+While our sample frame only included environmental biology fields, the pressure to publish and the inequalities of academia are not exclusive to environmental biology fields, thus our survey results can be relevant for the entire academic ecosystem.
 Our results suggest that the pandemic may worsen diversity in academia because its current structures and insufficient support may push historically excluded trainees to leave the academic pipeline.
-To reach a new, more resilient (Walker et al. 2004) and equitable stable state in the academic ‘ecosystem’ after the pandemic disturbance (Fig. 1D), we must acknowledge that basing hirings mainly on trainee publication output disadvantages HEGs and ignores other strengths that academic candidates might offer.
+To reach a new, more resilient (Walker et al. 2004) and equitable stable state in the academic ecosystem after the pandemic disturbance (Fig. 1D), we must acknowledge that basing hiring mainly on trainee publication and grant output disadvantages HEGs and ignores other strengths (e.g., teaching, leadership, mentoring, being a good community member) that academic candidates might offer.

 Diversity, equity, and inclusion in scientific writing

-Our results strongly demonstrate that female-identifying trainees and those with chronic conditions have lower publication output at some point during training compared to their peers (Fig. 2).
+Our results strongly demonstrate that female trainees and those with chronic conditions had lower publication output pre-pandemic compared to their peers (Fig. 2).
+While we do not necessarily know how these results might change over time, given the emphasis on publication output in the current state of the academic ecosystem, it is likely lower outputs at some point in one’s career will have a lingering effect regardless of future progress.
 Interestingly, graduate students and postdocs often had contrasting results with respect to how identity affected publication output.
-Graduate students had similar publication records across genders, but female-identifying postdocs had 1.4 fewer publications than their male-identifying counterparts.
-Postdocs are more likely to have children than graduate students(Davis 2005, Serrano 2008, Shah et al. 2021), and this could disproportionately affect the child-carrying and primary caregiving partner, although further research is needed to explore this.
-However, even for women without children, gender schemas (Valian 2004)guide perceptions and make it harder to succeed in academia .
-Notably, the ‘leaky pipeline’ in academia, where women leave during the transition from graduate student to postdoc (National Science Foundation and National Center for Science and Engineering Statistics 2019) and from postdoc to faculty (Martinez et al. 2007) (Martinez et al. 2007), continues to exist.
+Graduate students had similar publication records across genders, but female postdocs had 1.4 fewer publications than their male counterparts.
+Postdocs are more likely to have children than graduate students given that they tend to be older (Davis 2005, Serrano 2008, Shah et al. 2021), and this could disproportionately affect the child-carrying and primary caregiving partner, although further research is needed to explore this.
+However, even for women without children, gender schemas (Valian 2004) and deliberate and systematic obstacles (i.e. the hostile obstacle course [Berhe et al. 2022]) make it harder for women to succeed in academia.
+This causes women to leave during the transition from graduate student to postdoc (National Science Foundation and National Center for Science and Engineering Statistics 2019) and from postdoc to faculty (Martinez et al. 2007).